About the census : From collecting to publishing census information

 National Statistics accreditation

 The Office for Statistics Regulation (OSR) checks that Census 2021 follows the Code of Practice for Statistics.
-After these checks, the OSR confirms in February 2022 if Census 2021 outputs have earned National Statistics status.
+As a result of these checks, now that the first census results have been released, the OSR has confirmed National Statistics accreditation.